Can Your Local Business Succeed Without SEO in 2022?

 Proximity to Searcher

 When somebody searches for something on Google, the proximity of their approximate location in relation to your business matters.
 I will continue with the plumber example.
 Imagine that your sink starts linking, or that your septic tank is overflowing.
 When you search for “plumber” on Google, you’re going to want somebody to be able to come by ASAP to get the problems fixed.
-Most likely, a plumber who is close by you, rather than on the other side of town or in another city, will be able to respond to your issue quicker.
+Most likely, a plumber who is close by you, rather than on the other side of town or in another city, will be able to respond to your issue more quickly.

 Google wants to be able to deliver the best search results and it recognizes that location is extremely relevant to your Google searches.
-So if you’re a plumber and somebody a within a few miles of your business searches for “plumber” or something similar, the likelihood that your business will come up in the search results or the map pack is pretty high, even if you haven’t done any sort of SEO.
+So if you’re a plumber and somebody within a few miles of your business searches for “plumber” or something similar, the likelihood that your business will come up in the search results or the map pack is pretty high, even if you haven’t done any sort of SEO.

 “Okay, sweet, so I really don’t need SEO then.
 Right?”

 If you’re just looking to serve people within a stone’s throw of your business and you’re not interested in reaching anybody else, then you may not need SEO to get a few calls every now and again.
 But what business wouldn’t want more than just a few calls every now and again?

 Herein lies the rub: if you are wanting to expand your business, grow your customer base, reach more people online, become more competitive with other similar businesses, etc., SEO is absolutely necessary to be able to accomplish any and all of those things.